Please visit my website https://billkeismusiclessons.com/

 Find a pro player who is a patient teacher and has the ability to guide you toward your musical goals.

-What are my musical goals?
+What are your musical goals?